bijoypantu/Sales-Customer-Dashboard/README.md

 ## 📌 How to Use the Dashboard
 - Navigate between **Sales and Customer Dashboard**.
-- Click on the **fliter icon** to refine results based on Year, Products and Location.
+- Click on the **fliter icon** on the top right corner to refine results based on Year, Products and Location.
 - Select **specific chart positions** to filter the dashboard accordingly.
 ---